Nurudeen25/terraform-beginner-bootcamp-2023/README.md

 If we want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy

+`terraform destroy`
+This will destroy resources.
+You have to be careful when you using terraform destroy, sometimes it replaced your infrastructure.

 ### Terraform Lock Files